huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/joint-surgery/oars.md

 ## How it works

 Patients answer a series of questions about how they feel post-surgery.
-To start, patients select the OARS module and click "Add" to start.
+To start, patients select the OARS module and click "Add".
 For each question, they will choose from the following options:
 - Strongly disagree
 - Disagree
 - Neither agree nor disagree